Zetsuy/API_Maison_Domotique_Web_Services_Jajajajajaja_Team/README.md

 Two applications can be used to use the back without going through the front.

-`Insomnia` which allows to execute HTTP commands ( `GET/POST/PATCH/DELETE/UPDATE/PUT/OPTIONS/HEAD` ) in order to add, update or delete elements in the database.
+`Insomnia` which allows to execute HTTP methods ( `GET/POST/PATCH/DELETE/UPDATE/PUT/OPTIONS/HEAD` ) in order to add, update or delete elements in the database.

 `MongoDB Compass` which displays the database and the items in it.